At Lewis Silkin we aim to provide a high quality legal service to all clients.

 Please make any complaint as soon as possible following the acts or omissions about which you wish to complain and in any event within the time limits prescribed by the Legal Ombudsman referred to below (and which can be found on their website).

 If your complaint concerns our fees, you may also have the right to challenge our fees by applying to the court for an assessment of the bill under Part III of the Solicitor’s Act 1974.
-Please note that certain time limits apply to these procedures and the Legal Ombudsman may not be able to consider a complaint about our fees if you have applied to the court for detailed assessment of our fees.
+Please note that certain time limits apply to these procedures (which are summarised here) and the Legal Ombudsman may not be able to consider a complaint about our fees if you have applied to the court for detailed assessment of our fees.

 If you are not satisfied with the response that we have provided to your complaint, then you may have the right to complain to the Legal Ombudsman.
 This right is available to all individual clients and to some organisational clients.